NiamhFerns/NiamhFerns/README.md

 *Libraries:* Swing

-Remake of the old Chip's Challenge retro game for a major group project with 5 other students in SWEN225.
+Remake of the old Chip's Challenge retro game for a major group project with 5 other students in [SWEN225](https://www.wgtn.ac.nz/courses/swen/225/2022/offering?crn=30043).

 **Grade:** A-

 ### 🍷 [k.N.N Wine Classifier](https://github.com/NiamhFerns/course-work/tree/all/COMP-307/assignment-1/wine_classifier)
 *Language(s):* Rust

-Simple implementation of a k.N.N classifier that can be used to classify wines into 3 different classes based on 13 individual features.
+Simple implementation of a k.N.N classifier that can be used to classify wines into 3 different classes based on 13 individual features completed for [COMP307](https://www.wgtn.ac.nz/courses/comp/307/2023/offering?crn=968).

 **Grade:** 100% for Wine Classifier Task.